 PAUL PARKER: Following an impressive 1990 World Cup with Bobby Robson, Parker was only capped 7 times by Taylor, with the majority of those being as a third centre-back.
 However, he was recalled for that fateful match in Rotterdam after a two-year absence.
 As part of Manchester United‘s ’94 double-winning side, Parker surely would’ve been in the running for a place in this squad.

 ROB JONES: With his career blighted by injury, Jones found it difficult to make his mark on the international stage.
 Graham Taylor gave him his debut in 1992, but he had to wait another 18 months for his second cap in the qualifying match against Poland.
 The 1993/94 season did turn out to be Jones’ most consistent season for Liverpool, playing in 38 league games.
-If Taylor opted to choose two right-backs then Jones or Parker were the most likely options – both were above Earl Barrett and David Bardsley in the pecking order, who were also capped in 1993.
+If Taylor opted to choose two right-backs then Jones or Parker were the most likely back-up options – both were above Earl Barrett and David Bardsley in the pecking order, who were also capped in 1993.

 STUART PEARCE: The fact that Nottingham Forest were playing in the First Division made no difference whatsoever to Graham Taylor picking Pearce.
 In fact the left-back was Taylor’s first choice to be skipper, taking the armband off David Platt when Pearce was back from injury.
 No doubts on this one, Pearce would have gone and led his country out there.